bigandy/gatsby-blog/content/blog/realtime-communication-with-socket-io-and-wordpress.md

 title: 'Realtime Communication with socket.io and WordPress'
 date: 2015-11-14 09:23:47
 draft: false
-description: 'Last night I watched this video about connecting socket.io and WordPress for realtime update of WordPress content.
-This is incredible!'
+description: "Last night I watched this video about connecting socket.io and WordPress for realtime update of WordPress content.
+This is incredible!"
 tags: [life]
 ---